All Posts

 Example: The speckit.constitution File

-Here is what a practical, enterprise-level Data Science Constitution file might look like, enforcing standards across Tooling, Security, and Deployment:
+Here is what a practical, enterprise-level Data Science Constitution file might look like:

 # speckit.constitution